California Prop 65 Notices Issued Over BPA in Socks

 SGS has a worldwide network of over 40 state-of-the-art laboratories, including 10 in China, specializing in testing of apparel, footwear, and home textiles.
 Their committed team is drawn from multi-disciplinary backgrounds, allowing them to carry out a comprehensive range of physical, chemical, and functional testing services for components, materials and finished products.
 SGS helps companies ensure quality, performance, and compliance with international, industrial, and regulatory standards worldwide.
 In the end, it’s only trusted because it’s tested.
 Learn more about SGS’s Softlines Services.

 SGS SafeGuardS keep you up to date with the latest news and developments in the consumer goods industry.
-Read the full EN 17353:2020 Released for Protective Clothing – Enhanced Visibility Equipment for Medium Risk Situations SafeGuardS.
+Read the full U.S. California Prop 65 60-Day Notices on Bisphenol-A (BPA) in Socks SafeGuardS.

 Subscribe here to receive SGS SafeGuardS direct to your inbox.